GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/tools.rst

 through subdirectories.
 It can also be used to select data on tags, but we recommend using the much more flexible ``dataselect`` for that.

-To see the type of data files that we have in ``playdata`` and see which tags are available for selection::
+To see the type of data files that we have in ``playdata/example1`` and see which tags are available for selection::

     typewalk --dir ../playdata